Quincy University

-Quincy University (QU) is a private Franciscan university in Quincy, Illinois.
-It was founded in 1860 and enrolls about 1,100 students.
+Quincy University (QU) is a private Franciscan college in Quincy, Illinois, United States.
+Founded in 1860, it has an enrollment of approximately 1,300 undergraduate and graduate students across five constituent schools.

 History

+1860s-1890s

 A small group of Franciscan friars left Germany in 1858 to serve the German-speaking population in what was then the frontier state of Illinois.
 On February 6, 1860, they founded the institution as St. Francis Solanus College.
 This school was established at the corner of 8th and Maine Street.
 Under the leadership of Fr.
 Anselm Mueller, who served as president for a total of 37 years beginning in 1863, the institution moved to its current location on what is now College Avenue.